Bennett Spring State Park: Activities and amenities

 The park offers trout fishing for rainbow and brown trout in the natural spring that is the namesake of the park.
 The fishing area is divided into three zones, each with its own set of regulations.
 During the regular season, fish may be caught and kept.
 Catch and release regulations are in effect during the winter months.
 Daily fishing begins and ends with a whistle or siren.
-The opening march of the angler can sometimes resemble a Civil War–style battle line as the anglers progress into the water with rod in hand.
+The opening march of the angler can sometimes resemble a Civil War–style battle line as the anglers progress into the water with a rod in hand.

 The park also offers 12 mi of hiking trails, canoeing on the Niangua River, camping, cabins, nature center, dining lodge, and park store.